Translator and Writer

 An author, editor, creative writing teacher, Mina Witteman writes in Dutch and English.
 She has six middle grade adventure novels out in the Netherlands, over 40 short stories, and a Little Golden Book.

 Her latest books tell the story of twelve-year-old Boreas who circumnavigates the world with his parents on a sailboat.
 The first book, Boreas en de zeven zeeën (Boreas and the Seven Seas ), came out in June 2015 and received raving reviews.
 Boreas en de duizend eilanden (Boreas and the Thousand Islands) was published in April 2016.
 Book 3 in the series, Boreas en de vier windstreken (Boreas and the Four Winds) saw the light in spring 2017.
+Book 4, Boreas and the Fifteen Friends, is slated for October 2018.

 Earlier, De wraak van Deedee (Deedee's Revenge) came out with Van Goor Children's Books, followed by De Zonnegod (The Sun Spirit) and De Zielensluiper (The Soul Snatcher).
 A series of 21 short stories with illustrations of famous Dutch illustrator Fiep Westendorp was published in Bobo Children's Magazine.
 Recent short stories are published with Ploegsma Children's Books.
 Mia's Nest, a Dutch Little Golden Book came out September 2014 with Rubinstein Publishing and the Spanish translation, El nido de Mia, came out in April 2016.